Pediatric Hematology-Oncology Fellowship

+Pediatric Hematology-Oncology Fellowship

+>

-- Additional training opportunities
+> - Additional training opportunities

+>

-The CHLA Pediatric Hematology-Oncology Fellowship Training Program is led by Alan S. Wayne, MD, who is also the Division Chief and Center Director.
-Training Program leadership includes Amanda Termuhlen, MD, Director of Education, and Yves DeClerck, MD, Research Training Director in the CCCBD and Associate Director of Training and Education at the USC Norris Comprehensive Cancer Center.
+> The CHLA Pediatric Hematology-Oncology Fellowship Training Program is led by Amanda Termuhlen, MD, Director of Education and Medical Director of Clinical Services.
+The Training Program leadership also include Yves DeClerck, MD, Research Training Director in the CCCBD and Associate Director of Training and Education at the USC Norris Comprehensive Cancer Center.
 Our nationally and internationally renowned faculty shares the Program leadership’s commitment to the success of each of our trainees.

+>

-Our programmatic goal is to prepare you clinically and academically to be a leader in the field and to meet the challenges of rapid advances in science and changes in healthcare.
+> Our programmatic goal is to prepare you clinically and academically to be a leader in the field and to meet the challenges of rapid advances in science and changes in healthcare.
 Our program includes extensive clinical and research training under the supervision and mentorship of program faculty.
 Training begins with a two-week comprehensive orientation focusing on core subjects in pediatric hematology-oncology and practical instruction in clinical procedures and their interpretation.
 Fellows then participate in a core curriculum that is tailored over all three years of training.
 Our faculty members lead specialized teams in the following areas: Adolescent and Young Adult Oncology; Benign Hematology; Blood and Marrow Transplantation; Bone and Soft Tissue Sarcomas; Coagulation; Hemoglobinopathies; Leukemia and Lymphoma; Neuro-oncology; Neuroblastoma; Retinoblastoma; and Survivorship and Cancer Control.
 All fellows will work with each of these teams during training.
 There is a one-week orientation to laboratory techniques at the beginning of the second year to facilitate the transition into laboratory research.
 This orientation provides technical competency, statistical training and an introduction to laboratory personnel.